1. Which authority is in charge of merger control in Serbia?

 Merger filing app

-Interested in merger control in the Balkans?
-You may also like our web app for checking whether your transaction is notifiable in Serbia, Montenegro, Bosnia and Herzegovina, or Montenegro.
-To access the app, please click here.
+Interested in merger control in the Western Balkans?
+You may also like our web app for checking whether your transaction is notifiable throughout the region.
+To access the app, please click on or scan the QR code below.

 For more information about merger control in Serbia, please contact Dr. Dragan Gajin, Head of Competition at Doklestic Repic & Gajin.